Ola-Daniel/qrcodebakery/README.md

 qrcodebakery.com
 ========
 QR Code Bakery is a powerful tool for generating QR codes quickly and easily.
-Whether you neeed to share URLs, contact information, WIFI credentials, or any other data, our service has you covered.
+Whether you need to share URLs, contact information, WIFI credentials, or any other data, our service has got you covered.